TheBroox/TextAdventure.js/README.md

 The `commandCounter` is an int that keeps track of the number of inputs the user has submitted to the console for evaluation on this particular cartridge.
 The `commandCounter` can be initialized to any integer depending on the cartridges needs.
 The console will increment the number by one each time it receives a command.

+#### `gameOver`

+`gameOver` is a required boolean.
+After finishing all executing all code related to any given command the console checks `gameOver`.
+If it is true the `outroText` is added to the end of the string sent to the console and the game is deleted.
+If it is false nothing happens.

 #### `introText`

 The console will display the `introText` to the user following a successful `load` command.

+#### `outroText`

+The `outroText` string is added to the string sent to the terminal by the console if after finishing executing a command the `gameOver` boolean is set to true.

 #### `player` Object